DVANH0302/MicroCart/README.md

 All services are containerized and run in a shared Docker network, allowing clean separation of responsibilities.

 ---
-Got it!
-You can add a **Database Design / ERD section** to your README to show how each service stores data and how the schema supports the Saga orchestration.
-Here's a concise way to include it:

----

 ## Database Design